sandcastleco/whitney-park/townhomes/index.md

 </section>

 <section class="mw7 ph3 center">
+  <p><span class="whitney-red">The first floor features an open-concept great room that blends into the kitchen.</span> Each kitchen is designed with custom cabinets, a built-in pantry, serving island, and four-appliance package included in base pricing.
+Rear access to your two-stall garage is provided off the back of the kitchen, along with a guest bath.</p>

   <p><span class="whitney-red">The second floor contains the spacious master suite, complete with a walk-in shower bath and walk-in closet</span>, second bedroom and second tub/shower bathroom, and laundry hook-ups.
 (Washer and dryer not included in base pricing.)</p>

   <p>New from earlier phases, the third bedroom is located on the lower level.
 What—you mean it’s in the basement?!
 Sort of.
 Each basement will be raised four feet, providing windows and welcoming daylight to the lower level.
 Hookups for a future full bathroom in the lower level will be included.</p>